Greeshu88/Stress-Prediction/README.md

 This is Data Science and Decision Making Assignment Submitted by the student.

-You can run the code using jupyter notebook or google colab(.ipynb) or (.py)
+You can run the code using jupyter notebook or google colab(.ipynb) or (.py).
+Give the correct folder path (Dataset) in the code to run the file.

 Access to the dataset : Raw data supporting the conclusions of this manuscript is made available by the corresponding author at https://github.com/italha-d/Stress-Predict-Dataset (accessed on 3 October 2022).